beedata-analytics/deanonymize/README.md

 # deanonymize

-Deanonimize html files and convert them to pdf.
+Deanonymize html files and convert them to pdf.

 A Docker image with all software, libraries and configuration needed is provided.